jlavendtt/Jesse-Lavendt-portfolio/README.md

 ###### Government Diversity Project

 * Visual representation of the demographics of the United States representatives over the past 50 years.
+* Postgres database, Java Springboot backend, Typescript and Angular frontend.
+* Launched remotely using Heroku.

 ##### Amazon Item Page Replication

+* Full stack replication of an Amazon item page.
+* Utilizes github workflow
+* Postgres database, Java Springboot backend, Javascript and React frontend.

+##### Homemade Checkers

+* Full stack replication of the popular game of checkers using no pre-existing checkers libraries.